 Yoga is so much more than simply taking classes.
 It’s about changing our outlook on life and boosting our physical and mental wellbeing.
 It’s developing harmony between the mind, body and environment.
 And perhaps, most importantly, it’s a spiritual tradition that dates back thousands of years.
 So where better to learn about the fascinating history, traditions and practice of yoga than in the pages of a book?

 To help out those who are perhaps new to yoga, or for more experienced yogis who are looking to advance in their yoga journey, here are 12 of the best yoga books you should definitely be adding to your reading list this year.
+These also make for great gifts, and for more info, check out my guide on gifts about spirituality.

 The best books about yoga